jakeprice-me/tech-notes/content/installed-gnome-extensions.md

 ---
-id: installed-gnome-extensions
+alias: installed-gnome-extensions
-uuid: 4353ffe8-fcb6-4df2-9a1f-c187014cce6d
-title: Installed Gnome Extensions
+category: gnome
+classification: public
 date: 2022-01-15 17:17:50
-modified:
-types: tech-note
-categories: gnome
+date_modified: null
+id: 20220115171750
-link:
+link: null
 pinned: false
-tags: [gnome, extensions]
+tags:
-private: false
-draft: false
+- gnome
+- extensions
+title: Installed Gnome Extensions
+type: tech-note
+uuid: 4353ffe8-fcb6-4df2-9a1f-c187014cce6d
 ---

 I don't particuarly like extensions on Gnome, and would prefer to use them as little as possible, but the ones below are essential in my opinion.